-The post discuses the pinout details of the standard passive infrared (PIR) sensor RE200B and also explains how to make a a PIR motion detector circuit using a single transistor and relay, which can detect the IR radiation from human body and activate the attached relay.
+The post discuses the pinout details of the standard passive infrared (PIR) sensor RE200B and also explains how to make a motion detector circuit using a single transistor and relay, which can detect the IR radiation from human body and activate the attached relay.

 What is a PIR

 PIR is the acronym for Passive Infra Red.
-The term "passive indicates that the sensor does not actively take part in the process, meaning it does not itself emit the referred infra red signals, rather passively detects infrared radiations emanating from warm blooded animal in the vicinity.
+The term "passive" indicates that the sensor does not actively take part in the process, meaning it does not itself emit the referred infra red signals, rather passively detects infrared radiations emanating from warm blooded animal in the vicinity.

 The detected radiations are converted into an electrical charge proportional to the detected level of the radiation.
 This charge is then further enhanced by the built-in FET and fed to the output pin of the device which becomes applicable to an external circuit for further amplification and for triggering the alarm stages.